 27 credit hours, subject to approval of the director of undergraduate studies and the advisor of the outside field department or program.

-Free music or non-music electives as needed to bring the total credit hours to 120, excluding major ensemble and 1400.
+Music or non-music electives as needed to bring the total credit hours to 120, excluding I400 and major ensemble.